 Hyperchiria incisa is an incredibly beautiful moth from the silkmoth (Saturniidae) family.
 Among other places it is found in Brazil, Peru, Venezuela and more South American countries.
 The moths are among the smaller Saturniidae; they seem to be slightly smaller than Automeris io, but are incredibly detailed and beautiful.

-- Natural range: Many Fabaceae (Cassia, Laburnum, Robinia, etc.) but also Quercus, Pyracantha, Salix
+- Host plants: Many Fabaceae (Cassia, Laburnum, Robinia, etc.) but also Quercus, Pyracantha, Salix

 - Polyphagous: Yes